-Coaching Supervision has emerged over the past few years as being an absolute essential aspect of being a professional coach.
+Coaching Supervision has emerged as an essential aspect of being a professional coach.
 Counsellors and Psychotherapists, as regulated professionals, have a supervisor as part of their CPD to ensure they are working within the agreed protocols and ethics of that profession.
-CIPD’s research paper entitled ‘Coaching Supervision, maximising the potential of coaching’ (2006) which sets out to answer the crucial questions of what coaching supervision is and why it matters.
-The documents states that supervision is a:
+CIPD’s research paper entitled ‘Coaching Supervision, maximising the potential of coaching’ (2006), sets out to answer the crucial question of what coaching supervision is and why it matters.
+The documents state that supervision is a:

 ‘Supervision sessions are a place for a coach to reflect on the work they are undertaking, with another more experienced coach.
 It has the dual purpose of supporting the continual learning and development of the coach as well as giving a degree of protection to the person being coached’.